cortex-js/cortex-js.github.io/kb-compute-engine.md

 ### New Features and Improvements

+- The bindings of symbols and function expressions is now consistently done during canonicalization.

+- It was previously not possible to change the type of an identifier from a function to a value or vice versa.
+This is now possible.

-- Antiderivatives are now computed symbolically:
+- **Antiderivatives** are now computed symbolically:

 ```js
 ce.parse(`\\int_0^1 \\sin(\\pi x) dx`).evaluate().print();